Robert Howe (Continental Army officer): Colonial political and military service

 Around 1755, Howe captained a militia company in Bladen County, and was appointed a justice of the peace for that county in 1756.
 Howe was elected to the Province of North Carolina House of Burgesses from Bladen County in 1760 and served until 1762.
 In 1764, the Assembly created Brunswick County, and Howe was both appointed its justice of the peace and re-elected to the Assembly from the new county.
 Howe would be re-elected six more times from Brunswick County.
 In 1765, Howe worked with other colonial leaders such as Hugh Waddell, Abner Nash, and Cornelius Harnett to found the Wilmington Sons of Liberty organization, which was active in protesting the Stamp Act 1765 that taxed most printed materials.
 At the time, the members of the Sons of Liberty did not consider their resistance to be rebellion, as it was based on the idea that government officials who performed acts in opposition to the will of the people were not acting with full authority.
 After the resolution of the Stamp Act Crisis, Howe was made an officer of the provincial exchequer.
 Despite the Cape Fear River area being the epicenter of Stamp Act protests in North Carolina, Howe took no substantial part in the active confrontations with Governor William Tryon, due in large part to their personal friendship and the patronage provided by the Governor for Howe's political ambitions.

-During the French and Indian War, Howe served alongside provincial soldiers from Virginia.
+During the Anglo-Cherokee War, Howe commanded a company in the NC Provincial Regiment, alongside provincial soldiers from Virginia.
 In 1766, he was commissioned as a captain of militia and was given command of Fort Johnston, located at the entrance of the Cape Fear River in present-day Southport, North Carolina.
 Howe served in this capacity between 1766 and 1767, and again between 1769 and 1773.
 Although satisfied with this position, Howe ultimately desired to obtain a commission in the regular British Army, which was traditionally a prerequisite for the commander of Fort Johnston.
 Howe was never granted this commission, despite Tryon's support.
 In the 1768 session of the colonial assembly, Howe played a prominent role by introducing a bill to remedy a currency shortage in the colony.
 His bill would have led to the acceptance of commodities as legal tender in the province, but it was not passed.
 The Regulator movement was in part based on the grievances farmers in the North Carolina backcountry had about back taxes and pressure from private creditors, both of which Howe's 1768 bill had attempted to address.